opencog/atomspace/opencog/matrix/README.md

 of entries that are simultaneously non-zero in sets of columns, etc.

-The class works by defining a new matrix, whose rows or columns are tuples (pairs, triples, etc) of the underlying matix.
+The class works by defining a new matrix, whose rows or columns are tuples (pairs, triples, etc) of the underlying matrix.
 For example, one can ask for the matrix entry `(x, [y,z,w])`.
 The value returned will be `(x, f((x,y), (x,z), (x,w)))` where the user-defined function `f` was used to create the `x` row.